W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 Id from:'s => s.Id == category.Id', is now errors
 it was because Id is not in category, id is though hop that doesnt mess anything else up

+1011
+took nap
+Parameter DynamicParameters in ISP_Call giving error to fix add 'using Dapper'

+1031
+Adding to SP_Call
+in the constructor GetDbConnection is giving error fix by using Microsoft.EntityFrameworkCore;

+1053
+SP_Call, SqlConnection is giving error, added using Microsoft.Data.SqlClient and it fixed also getting error for procedureName

+oh its becuase it is supposed to be procedurename, ok it works now

+1143
+services.AddScoped<IUnitOfWork, UnitOfWork>();
+they are both giving error
+added proper using statments for them UnitOfWork is ok... but still having problem with IUnitOfWork giving error Oh It says inaccessable due to protection ok now it works after i make it a public interface